Denis Kudla

-Denis Kudla (/ˈkuːdlə/ KOOD-lə; born August 17, 1992) is an American professional tennis player.
-A product of the Junior Tennis Champions Center, he has won eight Challenger singles titles and nine Challenger doubles titles in his career.
-His career-high ATP singles ranking is World No. 53, achieved in May 2016.
-His career-high ATP doubles ranking is World No. 133, achieved in August 2018.
+Denis Kudla (/ˈkuːdlə/ KOOD-lə; born August 17, 1992) is an American tennis coach and former professional player.
+He had a career-high ATP singles ranking of world No. 53, achieved in May 2016.
+He had a career-high doubles ranking of No. 133, achieved in August 2018.
+He won nine Challenger singles and nine doubles titles in his career.

+He is currently coaching Reilly Opelka.

 Personal life

 Kudla's family moved from Ukraine to Fairfax, Virginia on his first birthday.
-He began playing tennis at age 7, in part because his older brother Nikita played tennis, but also because many of his father's friends played.
-He would tag along as Nikita took informal lessons from their father in Fairfax's Van Dyck Park.
+He began playing tennis at age seven, in part because his older brother Nikita played tennis, but also because many of his father's friends played.
+He used to tag along as Nikita took informal lessons from their father in Fairfax's Van Dyck Park.
 Kudla's father, Vladimir Kudla, took his family out of Ukraine shortly after the Soviet Union collapsed.
-Kudla's parents came to the USA not speaking a word of English, but learned it within a few years.
+Kudla's parents moved to the US not speaking a word of English, but learned it within a few years.